pastoriomarco/manymove/README.md

 ## DISCLAIMER

-This repository is intended primarily for my own use as a roboticist, to deploy cobots in production using ROS2.

-This is **HIGHLY EXPERIMENTAL** and comes with no warranty of stability or safety: **USE AT YOUR OWN RISK**.

-**IMPORTANT SAFETY NOTICE**: this repository does not cover safety functions.
-Safety **MUST** be implemented using the internal safety system of the robot's controller and/or an appropriate safety controller, in compliance with your country’s regulations.
-Before deploying on a real robot, ensure that safety mechanisms are correctly configured.
+This software is released under the BSD-3-Clause license (see `LICENSE` for details).

+**Safety notice:** The package does **not** implement functional safety.
+You **must** integrate appropriate safety measures compliant with local regulations before deploying on real hardware.

 ---